open-telemetry/semantic-conventions/docs/attributes-registry/messaging.md

 indexer | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 |---|---|---|---|---|

+**[1]:** Instrumentations SHOULD NOT set `messaging.batch.message_count` on spans that operate with a single message.
+When a messaging client library supports both batch and single-message API for the same operation, instrumentations SHOULD use `messaging.batch.message_count` for batching APIs and SHOULD NOT use it for single-message APIs.

+**[2]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
+If the broker doesn't have such notion, the destination name SHOULD uniquely identify the broker.

+**[3]:** Destination names could be constructed from templates.
+An example would be a destination name involving a user name or product id.
+Although the destination name in this case is of high cardinality, the underlying template is of low cardinality and can be effectively used for grouping and aggregation.

+**[4]:** The name SHOULD uniquely identify a specific queue, topic, or other entity within the broker.
+If the broker doesn't have such notion, the original destination name SHOULD uniquely identify the broker.

+**[5]:** If the key type is not string, it's string representation has to be supplied for the attribute.
+If the key has no unambiguous, canonical string form, don't include its value.

+**[6]:** This can refer to both the compressed or uncompressed size.
+If both sizes are known, the uncompressed size should be used.

+**[7]:** This can refer to both the compressed or uncompressed body size.
+If both sizes are known, the uncompressed body size should be used.

+**[8]:** If a custom value is used, it MUST be of low cardinality.

 `messaging.operation` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |